-Mentoring is about helping people develop more effectively.
-It is a relationship designed to build confidence so that mentees are able to take control of their own development and work.
+Mentoring is a relationship designed to build confidence so that mentees are able to take control of their own development and work.

-Support for a mentee can include: advice on career development, offering different perspectives, providing insight into work and career, structuring goals and direction, understanding a situation or problem, being a critical friend, acting as a sounding board, and encouraging self-reflection.
-A mentor and mentee relationship is unique to those individuals involved and can be broad in focus, with clear mechanisms in place to support giving feedback and embedding learning.
+Support for a mentee can include: advice on career development, offering different perspectives, providing insight into work and career, structuring goals and direction, understanding a situation, being a critical friend, acting as a sounding board, and encouraging self-reflection.
+A mentor and mentee relationship is unique to those individuals involved and can be broad in focus, but will have clear mechanisms in place to support giving feedback and embedding learning.

 Rendered Retina Theatre Company